Aoshima, Ehime

-Aoshima (青島, Aoshima), also known as Cat Island (猫の島, Neko no shima), is an island in Ehime Prefecture, Japan, known for its large number of feline residents.
-Felines have been reported by news outlets to outnumber humans by ratios between 6:1 and 10:1, but as elderly inhabitants of the island have died, the ratio has greatly increased to almost 36:1.
-Felines were introduced to combat rodents on fishing boats, but remained on the island and reproduced in large numbers.
+Aoshima (青島, Aoshima), also known as Cat Island (猫の島, Neko no shima), is an island in Ehime Prefecture, Japan, known for its large number of feline residents and small number of people.
+Felines have been reported by news outlets to outnumber humans by ratios between 6:1 and 10:1, but as elderly inhabitants of the island have died, the ratio has greatly increased, to almost 36:1.
+Cats were introduced to combat rodents on fishing boats but remained on the island and reproduced in large numbers.

 The feline inhabitants of Aoshima are fed by food donations from all over Japan.
-The cats also eat the small creatures of the island and some food from visitors.
+They also eat small animals on the island and food from visitors.